pr-curtis/pr-curtis.github.io/events/AASDD2022.md

   February 16, 2022<br>
   <a href="https://www.asianstudies.org/jobs-professional-resources/aas-digital-dialogues/academics-online-digital-harassment-across-asias/">AAS page</a>
   <p></p>
-  This webinar, the first in the three-part series of Academics Online events, offers lightning talks by scholars of China, Japan, India, and Hong Kong, with the aim of building knowledge and awareness of critical issues surrounding public-facing scholarship, activism, and online harassment in Asian Studies.
+  This webinar offered lightning talks by scholars of China, Japan, India, and Hong Kong, with the aim of building knowledge and awareness of critical issues surrounding public-facing scholarship, activism, and online harassment in Asian Studies.
 Over the last several years, virtual spaces have become a significant site of misinformation, disinformation, and mobilization among extremist communities.
 Internet-based activism and political mobilization are not a new phenomenon; yet, alarmingly, in much of the world, right wing populists, conspiracy theorists, history deniers and the like have been invigorated by the possibilities of connecting online and have grown in size and strength.
 Many such actors have turned the internet into a battle ground, engaging not only in recruiting and radicalizing supporters but also in campaigns of harassment of their opponents.
   <p></p>Asia has been a particularly important venue for the growth of this phenomenon, and online harassment has been a growing problem that regularly impacts researchers and activists who become targets of those who oppose their political and scholarly stances.
 Despite the imminent personal and professional threats such campaigns pose not only to academic freedom at large but also to the safety of our colleagues and allies, conversations about how, where, and why these movements are occurring across the globe, and across Asias in particular, have been slow to begin.
 This event was one starting point for these discussions.
   <p></p>
   </div>